Loading...

 2026, 54(3): 114-126. doi:10.12141/j.issn.1000-565X.250067

-Investigating the off-campus travel mode choice behavior of college students is crucial for enhancing the off-campus travel environment of college students, increasing their social participation, and further promoting their physical and mental health development.
-However, previous studies neglect the influence of peer groups on individual travel mode choice and lack a unified standard for identifying effective peer groups among college students.
-To explore the impact of peer effect on off-campus travel mode choice behavior of college students, this study defined effective groups using a roommate relationship quality scale and collected college students’ off-campus travel preference data under different travel scenarios based on questionnaire survey, identifying effective groups from a dorm social network perspective.
-Multiple network economics linear models were constructed by introducing a peer matrix adjusted for relationship strength, grounded in relationship quality and psychological traits, potential endogeneity issues were addressed though combining fixed effect and two-stage least squares, and the best model to identify and measure the peer effect was determined through model evaluation.
-Based on the model calibration results, the influence and potential mechanism of dormitory groups on individual off-campus travel mode choice of college students were analyzed.
-The results show that ① the local average model that incorporates peer relationship strength has better robustness in identifying and measuring peer effect compared with generalized econometric model and local aggregate model. ② With the increase of travel distance and the relaxation of travel time constraints, the influence of endogenous peer effect on individual travel mode choice behavior decreases. ③ The factors such as monthly living expenses, number of family members, driver's license, openness to experience and environmental awareness related to peers have significant exogenous peer effect on individual travel mode choice for college students. ④ The endogenous peer effect of conformity is more pronounced for extrovert individuals compared to introvert individuals.
-In leisure travel scenarios, the endogenous peer effect of conformity is also significantly stronger for individuals scoring high on openness to experience relative to their conservative counterparts.
-The findings expand the theoretical boundaries of peer influence in travel behavior and provide empirical evidence for refined guidance and subgroup-targeted interventions to promote low-carbon travel among college students.
+Investigating the behavior of college students in choosing off-campus travel mode is of great significance for enhancing the off-campus travel environment, increasing their social engagement, and further promoting their physical and mental health development.
+However, previous studies neglected the influence of peer groups on individual travel mode choices.
+To address the lack of uniform standard for defining effective peer groups among college students, this study employs a roommate relationship quality scale to identify effective peer groups.
+Data on off-campus travel preferences across different travel scenarios are collected via questionnaire surveys.
+To further explore the role of peer effects in travel behavior decision-making, we introduce a peer matrix adjusted by relationship strength based on relational quality and psychological traits, and construct multiple network econometric linear models to capture peer effects.
+Potential endogeneity issues were addressed though combining fixed effects and two-stage least squares, and the optimal model for identifying and measuring peer effects is determined through model evaluation.
+Finally, based on the model calibration results, the influence and potential mechanisms of dormitory groups on individual college students’ off-campus travel mode choice are analyzed.
+The results show that, compared to gene-ralized econometric models and local aggregation models, the local average model incorporating relationship strength demonstrates greater robustness in identifying and measuring peer effects.
+As travel distance increases and time constraints relax, the influence of peer-related behaviors on college students’ individual travel mode choices-that is, the endogenous peer effect-decreases.
+Factors such as peers’ monthly living expenses, number of family members, possession of a driver’s license, openness and environmental awareness have significant exogenous peer effects on individual travel mode choices.
+Furthermore, extroverted individuals exhibit more pronounced conformity-based peer effects compared to introverted ones, and in entertainment contexts, open-minded individuals show stronger than conservative individuals.
+The research extends the boundaries of relevant theories and provides empirical evidence for the targeted guidance and group-specific interventions aimed at promoting low-carbon travel among college students.

-LI Hao, CHEN Shaokuan, SHI Mengtong, et al
+LI Hao, CHEN Shaokuan, SHI Mengtong, CHEN Ziqi

 2026, 54(3): 127-134. doi:10.12141/j.issn.1000-565X.250142